 WORK IN PROGRESS, last update on August 18th, 2014

 I wrote about having written my first actual application using ClojureScript and Om, a web client for my BirdWatch application.
 You may want to start with that article to understand the background better.
 This week I first want to talk about my experience with ClojureScript and Om thus far.
 Then I want to start describing the implementation details.
 I am fully aware that what has come out of it thus far is far from elegant in terms of pretty much everything.
 But in my defense, it does appear to work :)

 Hamburg is the second largest city in Germany, and as such it really should have an AngularJS Meetup.
-It did not have one until now, so I founded one.
+It hasn’t had one until now, so I founded one.

-Later this month I will be doing a hiking tour in the Alps around the Matterhorn.
-I do not recall exactly why I said yes to this tour; maybe because I did not know at that point that in ten days the total ascent would be 10,500 meters (roughly 34,500 feet).
+Later this month, I’ll be going on a hiking tour in the Alps around the Matterhorn.
+I do not recall exactly why I said yes to this tour; maybe because I did not know then that during the ten days we’d climb a combined total of 10,500 meters (roughly 34,500 feet).
 But on the other hand, that’s an interesting challenge for a person with a sedentary job.
-Now being me, I would love to have a way to track the current altitude plus the combined ascent.
-GPS can help here, but the best sensor to have for this task appears to be a barometer.
+Now, me being me, I would love to have a way to track the current altitude plus the combined ascent.
+GPS can help here, but the best sensor that’s up to the task task appears to be a barometer.

-So I have been suffering a little from writer’s block recently.
-Well, no, that is not exactly true.
-The problem was not getting started with a topic but rather sticking with it and continuing to work on it.
-But there might be a way to get back into the rhythm and that is by finishing something smaller.
+So, I have recently suffered from writer’s block.
+Well no, that’s not exactly true.
+The problem was not getting started with a topic, but rather sticking with it and continuing to work on it.
+But there may be a way to get back into the rhythm: finish a less complex project.